LKirst/lie-esl/_posts/2024-04-29-material-based-writing.md

 Do not reference the sources of the material in the material-based writing (MBW) assignment and do not quote the sources directly.

 There is one exception to this rule: If one resource is a short quotation, you may use it as a hook in your introduction.
-In this case, you should reference the person you quote.
+In this case, you should reference the person you quote and explain the quote briefly.

 ## How can I tell if I have used a resource "enough"?